The principle of the data transfer over the OPC DA

-It is defined in data item of the PmData
+It is defined in data item of the PmaData

 object and for OPC the ExtOpcClient

-page can be defined variables, which are configured similarly as for example for the PmData
+" page can be defined variables, which are configured similarly as for example in the PmaData

 object.
 But for each item it is necessary to set moreover two fields required for the OPC communication.
 The fields are the ItemID

 items.
 These two fields represent the address of the variable on the OPC server.
-If the OPC server supports the OPC version 2, then the buttons (with 3 dots) for the selection of the fields should be functional at the enter points directly from the OPC server.
+If the OPC server supports the OPC version 2, then the selection of the fields should be functional at the enter points directly from the OPC server (use the button with three dots).
 If it is not true, then it is necessary to enter the data manually.

 OPC DA Basic terms